liamwhan/CoinSpotDotNet/CoinSpotDotNet/Nuget.md

 ## Documentation
-This source code has been documented extensively, there is conceptual documentation and the [full API documentation is a available here](https://docs.lilypod.tools).
+The source code has been [documented extensively](https://docs.lilypod.tools) and the [full API documentation is a available here](https://docs.lilypod.tools/api/index.html).

+Additionally a [Demo project](https://docs.lilypod.tools/#demo-setup-instructions) is included in this repo and contains Swagger/Open API documentation for all of the supported CoinSpot API endpoints that you can easily set up and try out CoinSpotDotNet